jbx-protocol/juice-docs-v1/protocol/learn/overview.md

     The protocol uses these to enforce permissions to access several transactions.
 *   [`JBSplitsStore`](../specifications/contracts/jbsplitsstore/) stores information about how arbitrary distributions should be split.
 The information is represented as a [`JBSplit`](../../protocol/data-structures/jbsplit.md#jbsplit) data structure.

-    The protocol uses these to split up payout distributions and reserved token distributions.
+    The surface contracts currently use these to split up payout distributions and reserved token distributions.
 *   [`JBPrices`](../specifications/contracts/jbprices/) manages and normalizes price feeds.

     The protocol uses this to allow projects to do their accounting in any number of fiat currencies, but manage all funds in ETH.